andela-oduyile/contact-manager/README.md

 Basic operations:

 1. To Add Contact:
-  Run command: add -n "name" -p "phone_np"
+  Run command: add -n "name" -p "phone_no"

 2. To search for a contact:
   Run command: search "name"